BongWeiJie/COMP6016/README.md

 # COMP6016
 Password Cracker using Dictionary Attack

+passcrack_dict.py - Initial version of the Password Cracker at the start of COMP6015.
+Password Cracker Tool.py - Improved version of the passcrack_dict.py, developed during COMP6016.
+main.py, dictscript.py, brutescript.py - Another iteration of Password Cracker which makes use of parallelization, speeding up the cracking process.
+This is a simple cracker which does not have the additional features of Password Cracker Tool.py, but does the originally intended job.
+It is primarily used for comparison of cracking speed with and without parallelization.

 To use this password cracker, the user will need the following:
 1) A word list (e.g. rockyou.txt)
 2) A hashed password list - It is a list containing passwords that has been hashed using a certain type of algorithm (e.g. SHA256 / MD5).
 A raw password list containing direct strings or characters of the passwords will not work.